mnot/I-D/safe-hint/draft.md

 immediately, it is necessary to have another way to configure it.

-When honoring the safe preference, it is important that it not be possible to disable it through the Web site's interface, since "safe" may be configured and locked down by the browser's administrator (e.g., a parent).
+When honoring the safe preference, it is important that it not be possible to disable it through the Web site's interface, since "safe" may be configured and locked down by the browser or computer's administrator (e.g., a parent).
 If the site has such a means of configuration (e.g., stored user preferences) and the safe preference is received in a request, the "safer" interpretation ought to be used.

 Likewise, sites might offer different levels of "safeness" through Web configuration, they will need to either inform their users of what level the "safe" hint corresponds to, or provide them with some means of adjusting it.